anphonic/ej2-aspnetmvc-docs/src/maps/maps/markers.md

 ## Multiple marker groups

-Multiple groups of markers can be added in the Maps by adding multiple `MapsMarker` classes in the `MapsMarkers` class and customization for the markers can be done with the `MapsMarker` class.
+Multiple groups of markers can be added in the Maps by adding multiple `MapsMarker` in the `MapsMarkers` and customization for the markers can be done with the `MapsMarker`.

 {% aspTab template="maps/markers/marker-group", sourceFiles="marker-group.cs" %}